Cold Meat Industry: History

 From its inception, Cold Meat Industry gained a reputation for introducing artists that were unique and musically innovative.
 The label also became known for its contributions to the Gothic and industrial scenes.

 The term "Cold Meat Industry" eventually became a musical genre of sorts, referring mostly to avant-garde artists who were influenced by industrial and dark ambient music.

 In 2013 the label seemed to have stopped all activities.
 A notification posted in 2014 on the official Cold Meat Industry Facebook page claimed the official end of the label.

 Sound Source

 Sound Source was a short-lived (1991–1992) side-label of CMI.
 It was specialized in releasing limited tape editions of many CMI artists' debuts, such as Archon Satani, Brighter Death Now, Megaptera, Deutsch Nepal, raison d'être and others.

 Legacy

 As of 2009, the core of the label's activity appeared to be presented by traditional CMI bands such as Ordo Rosarius Equilibrio and In Slaughter Natives, whose members collaborated closely with CMI's boss Roger Karmanik.

+In January 2023, a documentary film project centered on Cold Meat Industry, directed by Claudio Marino and produced by Artax Film, was successfully funded on crowdfunding platform Indiegogo.